DIG-Kaust/MLgeoscience/docs/lectures/12_seqmod.md

 Another popular, probably the most popular, RNN block that mitigates the vanishing gradient problem is called LSTM block.
 It uses similar concepts to those introduced for the GRU block, but at the same time introduces a number of additional hidden states, namely:

 - $\Gamma_f$: forget gate, which provides more flexibility when updating the memory cell with the old and candidate memory cells.
-More specifically,
-  whist in the GRU block, the new memory cell was a linear combination of those two terms, now we have two independent weights (both of them learned) that can allow passing more or less information from the two inputs instead of having to weight their total contribution to 1.
+  More specifically, whilst in the GRU block, the new memory cell was a linear combination of those two terms, now we have two independent weights (both of them learned) that can allow passing more or less information from the two inputs instead of having to weight their total contribution to 1.
 - $\Gamma_o$: output gate;